-13.1 Script
+13. Script Mode

+Correlator3DTM includes a scripting mode for advanced users who desire to fully automate their processing tasks.
 A script simply consists of a plain text file containing a series of instructions that the software will execute sequentially.
 The syntax is very simple: each operation starts with the process name and all necessary input/output parameters are then specified.
 Here is an example for a DSM generation process: